Attributes

 You may need to read the article about program structure before this one.

 Since attributes are inputs to vertex shaders, they are declared using the in keyword.
 They cannot be declared within fragment shaders.
-For example:

 #version 300 es